Phélim Mac Cafferty: Green Administration (2011–2015)

-Convenor of Green Group (2015–present)
+Convenor of Green Group (2015–2023)

 After the 2015 Brighton and Hove City Council election where the Green Party lost control of the council and became the smallest party, Mac Cafferty was elected as Convenor of the Green Group of Councillors.
 As convenor, he oversaw the Green's period of opposition on the council between 2015 - 2020, after which the Green Party returned to minority control of Brighton and Hove City Council.

 UK and European parliamentary elections (2017 and 2019)

 He stood unsuccessfully for the Green Party in the Hove Parliamentary Constituency at the 2017 UK general election, where incumbent Peter Kyle was re-elected.

-In 2021, Mac Cafferty was fifth on the Green Party's South-East England list for the 2019 European Parliament elections, where fellow Brighton and Hove councillor Alexandra Phillips was elected as a Member of European Parliament.
+In 2019, Mac Cafferty was fifth on the Green Party's South-East England list for the 2019 European Parliament elections, where fellow Brighton and Hove councillor Alexandra Phillips was elected as a Member of European Parliament.

-Leader of Council (2020–present)
+Leader of Council (2020–2023)

 In 2019 Brighton and Hove City Council elections, the Green Party elected 19 councillors, becoming the official opposition.
 The Labour Party elected 20 councillors and therefore narrowly held onto power.

 In July 2020, the Labour Party lost control of the council, following two resignations.
 Mac Cafferty became the first Green to lead Brighton and Hove City Council since 2015.
-In his first speech as leader, Mac Cafferty recognised the city's deaths' during the COVID-19 Pandemic.
+In his first speech as leader, Mac Cafferty recognised the city's deaths' during the COVID-19 pandemic.

 In 2021, a by-election in Hollingdean and Stanmer ward was won by the Green Party candidate Zoë John, bringing the total of Green Councillors to 20.
 It was the first time since 2004 that the ruling party in Brighton and Hove gained a seat in a by-election.

 In November 2021, Mac Cafferty was criticised for flying to the COP26 climate change summit in Glasgow and later apologised, blaming "the unreliability of the rail network"; he described his decision to do so as a "major failure of my judgement" and admitted that it went against his party's principles.

+As a result of the May 2023 local elections the Green Party lost 13 seats including Mac Cafferty's, leading the Labour Party to secure the first council majority in Brighton since 2003.